-Serious Adverse events classed as related and unexpected will be reported to the Research Ethics Committee.
-Therapists will report any adverse events reported by participants to the trial team.
+Adverse events will include any events for which the participant consulted their GP or other medical advisor or for which the participant took new or additional medication.
+Data on any adverse events will be collected through screening of health service use; therapists will also report any adverse events reported by participants to the trial team.
 Weekly monitoring of depressive symptoms during the treatment phase (in the MBCT group) will serve to detect serious deteriorations.